Laravel Telescope: Monitor, Debug, And Improve Your Laravel APP with Easily

 1. Job Monitoring

-• Job payload.
+• Job payload information

-• Job Execution time.
+• Job execution timing

-• Retry attempts.
+• Retry attempt counts

 • Error messages for failed jobs